Income Tax Considerations of Business Transfers

 Principal payments received by the seller can be considered as recaptured depreciation, capital or ordinary losses, or capital gains, as explained earlier.

-Rent paid for the use of farm assets under a bona fide lease also is an ordinary expense to the renter and taxable income to the owner.
+Rent paid for the use of farm assets under a genuine lease also is an ordinary expense to the renter and taxable income to the owner.
 Rent paid under a lease that closely resembles a purchase agreement is not deductible.
 Instead, the purchaser may continue to claim a deduction for depreciation as well as for interest, repairs, taxes, and insurance.

 In recent years, income from the rental of personal property, such as machinery or livestock, has been subject to self-employment tax if the property is not rented in connection with real estate.
 The IRS may be adopting the position that such rentals are subject to self-employment tax only if the rental activities of the owner amount to a business.
 So rent received for the use of livestock and machinery may be excluded from self-employment income if the owner is a non-material participant, and the rental of these assets is tied closely to the rental of real estate.
 For a two-generation situation in which the parents have not completely retired, non-participation may be difficult to show, however.